Ministry Energy Management

 By definition, energy is the capacity to move.

 We believe church energy is an untapped resource in many regards.

-Our focus in to leverage energy management and sustainability principles in ministries as a means to increase missions funding, through redirected energy savings!
-Through our energy management principles, we are also able to promote job creation in solar energy and energy management for developing nations.
+Our focus is to leverage energy management and sustainability principles in ministries as a means to increase missions funding, through redirected energy savings!
+Through our energy management principles, we are also able to promote job creation in solar energy and energy management for developing nations and underserved areas.
 We do this by targeting poverty alleviation, human trafficking, holistic development, and more.

 Basically, we are all about funding missions and empowering sustainable change through church energy management.